 Innovation and new approaches

-Karl initially set up Larkfleet Group to be focused entirely on housebuilding and that remains a core activity through flagship companies Larkfleet Homes and Allison Homes.
+Karl initially set up Larkfleet Group to be focused entirely on housebuilding through flagship companies Larkfleet Homes and Allison Homes.

 However, recognising the opportunity and demand for diversification in the housebuilding and construction industry, he expanded the company both to develop more energy-efficient and sustainable homes.
-The group now comprises a number of companies covering all these areas that share a common philosophy of ‘sustainable development’, embracing sustainability in all its many aspects.
+The group then comprised a number of companies covering all these areas that share a common philosophy of ‘sustainable development’, embracing sustainability in all its many aspects.

 Larkfleet Group’s investment in R&D projects in particular gives the company a competitive advantage both now and in the future.
 Some of its research projects have the potential to revolutionise the construction industry.

 In order to give sharper focus to the group’s R&D activities, and to co-ordinate these across group companies, Karl has established a team responsible for expanding Larkfleet Group’s involvement with a variety of new energy technologies.
 Its tasks will include leading the group’s activities in technology commercialisation, creating innovative business structures for new project development opportunities and advancing new funding routes for multiple business units within Larkfleet Group.